5 Things Dog Trainers Don’t Do

 We don’t always meet other dogs on leash

 So, I apologize in advance for not meeting your dog.
 It’s not personal it’s just my dog.
+I wan’t the best behavior from them.
+We can meet if the conditions are right.

-I hope that gives you some insight on how a dog trainer might think in a few aspects.
+I hope that gives you some insight on how a dog trainer might think in a few different aspects.

 We already know how hard getting and maintaining reliable behavior from out dogs is and we have busy lives too so we might be less inclined to take silly chances to “socialize” our dogs when the chances for a positive interaction are unpredictable.
-The integrity of our dogs’ behavior is something that we work hard to maintain and we have simply seen to many unneeded negative consequences from making these simple mistakes.
+The integrity of our dogs’ behavior is something that we work hard to maintain and we have simply seen too many unneeded negative consequences from making these simple mistakes.

-Thanks to the Whole dog Journal and Laurie luck who we used as a reference for this article.
+Big thanks to the Whole dog Journal and Laurie luck who we used as a reference for this article.

 Their perspective is greatly appreciated.